yannickkirschen/study-project/README.md

 ## Building the project

-The project is made up of two parts:
+The project is made up of several parts:

-- `rail/modules`: a set of libraries containing the business logic
+- `mini-rail/modules`: a set of libraries containing the business logic
-- `rail/embedded`: a set of binaries containing code specific for the Pico
+- `mini-rail/embedded`: a set of binaries containing code specific for the Pico
+- `mini-rail/apps`: a set of binaries containing the code for the host platform
+- `mini-rail/include`: public header files of the modules
+- `mini-rail/lib`: third-party libraries (via git modules)

 For an easy build, just execute `build.sh`.
 If you want to build the project manually, read on.